AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_web.md

 1. Adds the function of managing custom chat room attributes to implement functions like seat control and synchronization in voice chatrooms.
 2. Adds the `priority` attribute to the message creation method `create` to implement the chat room message priority function to ensure that high-priority messages are dealt with first.
 3. Adds the pagination parameters `pageNum` and `pageSize` in the `getConversationlist` method to allow users to get the conversation list from the server with pagination.
-4. Adds the `removeHistoryMessages` method to allow users to delete messages on the server in a unidirectional way.
-5. Adds the `create` event which occurs when a group or a chat room is created.
+5. Adds the group creation event `create` which occurs on other devices of the group owner after group creation.

 #### Improvements